SmartEVSE/SmartEVSE-3/docs/configuration.md

               Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium

-MODEM         If a modem that can communicate with your EV is connected
-  <Disabled>          No modem connected
-  <Experimental>      Only for expert use,
-                      if you have a modem connected AND compile the firmware with MODEM=1.

 The following options are only shown when Mode set to <Solar> and Multi set to <Disabled> or <Master>:
 START         set the current on which the EV should start Solar charging: